How we test plates

 We lobbied heavily for this kind of independent testing (known as Third Party Certification) to become law as part of the new BS AU 145e standard.
 As an industry association, we want to prevent reputational damage to number plate manufacturing as an industry and feel we are responsible for helping prevent self-certified plates from non-members failing in the marketplace.

-We employ a dedicated Compliance Manager to ensure each plate is tested to the letter of the Standard and submit samples for testing on a regular basis.
-The previous rounds of tests, in preparation for BS AU 145e, cost over £45,000, showing our commitment to our members and the wider marketplace.
+The previous rounds of tests, as arranged by BNMA in preparation for BS AU 145e, cost over £45,000, showing our commitment to our members and the wider marketplace.

 Durability: resisting weather and busy roads.